 Whether you sell on Amazon, Facebook, or your own online store, you need to set up a delivery method.
 Different delivery methods cost different amounts, so set your commercial goals and be ready to compromise.
 For example, free shipping is a great benefit for your customers but will cost you more to deliver.

 Here’s how shipping works after you’ve made an online sale: you package the sold product based on size and weight, confirm the destination, confirm the courier and the cost and send off the package.

 Generally, you will need to choose from five shipping options:

-- Store or local pick-up – if you run a bricks-and-mortar store, customers can come in and pick their order in person.
+- Store or local pick-up: If you run a brick-and-mortar store, customers can come in and pick up their order in person.

 When choosing a shipping method, ask:

 - Are my products different sizes and different weights?

 - Am I shipping my products nationally or internationally?

 - What shipping options will my customers expect?